 - (1) Procedure.
-Within fifteen days of the date a conditional admission proposing a range of discipline is filed, the respondent may request a hearing before the Presiding Disciplinary Judge.
+Within fifteen days of the date a conditional admission is filed, the respondent or the Regulation Counsel may request a hearing before the Presiding Disciplinary Judge.
 If a hearing is requested, it shall be set promptly. - (2) Notice.
 Not less than fifteen days before the date set for the hearing on the conditional admission, the Regulation Counsel shall give notice of such hearing as provided in C.R.C.P.
-241.32(B) to the respondent, the respondent's counsel, and the complaining witness.
+251.32(b) to the respondent, the respondent's counsel, and the complaining witness.
 The notice shall designate the date, place, and time of the hearing.
 The notice shall advise the respondent that the respondent is entitled to be represented by counsel at the hearing and to present argument regarding the form of discipline to be ordered. - (3) Complaining Witness.
 In addition to the foregoing, the notice shall advise the complaining witness that the complaining witness has a right to be present at the hearing and to make a statement, orally or in writing, to the Presiding Disciplinary Judge regarding the form of discipline. - (d) Stay of Proceedings.
-Proceedings conducted pursuant to these Rules that are pending before the Presiding Disciplinary Judge at the time a conditional admission is tendered may be stayed by order of the Presiding Disciplinary Judge, provided the Regulation Counsel concurs. - (e) Further Proceedings.
+Proceedings conducted pursuant to these Rules that are pending before the Presiding Disciplinary Judge at the time a conditional admission is tendered may be stayed by order of the Presiding Disciplinary Judge. - (e) Further Proceedings.
 If the conditional admission of misconduct is rejected and the matter is returned for further proceedings consistent with these Rules, the conditional admission may not be used against the attorney.

-RULE 241.23.
+RULE 251.23.
 DISABILITY INACTIVE STATUS